blockwatch-cc/tezos-api/content/explorer.md

 `election_id` *int64*        | Sequence number of the election.
 `voting_period` *int64*      | Protocol-level voting period counter.
 `voting_period_kind` *enum*  | Period kind `proposal`, `exploration`, `cooldown`, `promotion`, `adoption`.
 `proposal` *hash*  | Hash of the proposal the voter voted for.
-If the vote happend during the proposal period and the voter used to vote for multiple proposals either in a single `proposals` operation or with multiple `proposals` operations, multiple ballots exist.
+If the vote happened during the proposal period and the voter used to vote for multiple proposals either in a single `proposals` operation or with multiple `proposals` operations, multiple ballots exist.
 `op` *hash*        | Operation hash.
 `ballot` *enum*    | Ballot cast by the voter, either `yay`, `nay` or `pass`.
-During proposal period the ballot is always `yay` to decribe the only choice.
+During proposal period the ballot is always `yay` to describe the only choice.
 `rolls` *int64*    | Count of rolls the voter has during this voting period.